 - National Meat Association v.
 Harris, 132 S. Ct.
 965 (2012) – Brief writing responsibilities in successful petition for a writ of certiorari to the U.S. Supreme Court and subsequent merits briefing, in which the Supreme Court unanimously ruled in our client’s favor that the Federal Meat Inspection Act preempted the challenged California law.

 - Kedrowski v.
-Lycoming Engines, No. 62-cv-12-9581 (Minn.
+Lycoming Engines, No. A17-0538 (Minn.
+App.
+May 15, 2018) & No. 62-cv-12-9581 (Minn.
 D. Ct.
 Ramsey Cty.
 Aug.
-16, 2016) – Secured judgment as a matter of law for defendant after being retained post-trial, wiping out a $27.7 million verdict—which at the time was the largest personal injury verdict issued by a Minnesota jury in the past ten years, and the third-largest in Minnesota history.
+16, 2016) – Secured judgment as a matter of law for defendant and affirmance on appeal after being retained post-trial, wiping out a $27.7 million jury verdict, which at the time was the largest personal injury verdict issued by a Minnesota jury in the past ten years, and the third-largest in Minnesota history.

 - Sturgeon v.
 Frost, 136 S. Ct.
 1061 (2016) – Appellate counsel for amicus briefs filed to the Supreme Court of the United States on behalf of the Arctic Slope Regional Corporation, in support of petitioner at both the petition and merits stages.
 On March 22, 2016, the Court unanimously held that the Ninth Circuit’s interpretation of Section 103(c) of the Alaska National Interest Lands Conservation Act was inconsistent with both the text and context of the statute, agreeing with and acknowledging the Arctic Slope Regional Corporation’s amicus brief in its opinion.